 Fortunately the Decision Models can be automated and generated to programming code that can be executed by an application.
-So our busy check-in officer would not need to do anything or make any decisions; as she was checking in the passengers, if a particular passenger was entitled to an upgrade it would be visible on the computer screen.
+So our busy check-in officer would not need to do anything or make any decisions; as he or she was checking in the passengers, if a particular passenger was entitled to an upgrade it would be visible on the computer screen.
 In the next diagram the model has been simulated so that the business and technical staff can agree that the model has been defined correctly.
-Any number of user defined data sets can be used to test the model before generating out the programming code that will run in the check-in system and display the result to the end user.
+Any number of user-defined data sets can be used to test the model before generating the programming code that will run in the check-in system and display the result to the end user.

 When developing the models a business or technical user can step through the simulation and the system will show that user which row in the Decision table was fired to determine the output.
 This is very useful in models that are made up of multiple decisions.